zuplo/docs/docs/articles/custom-ci-cd.md

 :::

-The Zuplo CLI, [`zup`](../cli/installation.md), which you be using in you custom CI/CD script, uses API Keys to authenticate.
+The Zuplo CLI(../cli/installation.md), which you be using in you custom CI/CD script, uses API Keys to authenticate.
 You can find your API Key by following these steps:

 1. Navigate to [portal.zuplo.com](https://portal.zuplo.com) and log in.
 2. Select the account that you want to work on.